syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/virtual-scroll.md

 ---

-# Virtual Scrolling in Gantt
+# Virtual Scrolling in ASP.NET Core Gantt

 Virtual Scroll support in Gantt allows you to load large amount of data without performance degradation.
 To enable Virtual Scrolling, you need to inject `VirtualScroll` module in Gantt.